-Side-mounted machine heads also use a plate to support each tuner and are only really found on classical or flamenco guitars.
+Side-mounted machine heads also use a plate to support each tuner.
+They are only really found in classical or flamenco guitars.
 They are open, so the gears can be seen, which means they are also exposed to dust and dirt.

-This design is exclusively 3 in line, with the knobs pointing towards the back of the headstock.
-Because they mount to the side of the headstock, the tuner posts then sit in 2 grooves to allow them access to the strings.
+This design is exclusively 3 in line, with the knobs pointing toward the back of the headstock.
+They mount to the side of the headstock.
+So the tuner posts then sit in 2 grooves to allow them access to the strings.

 They are very much vintage aesthetically and are recognized by their plastic knobs.
-These machine heads are made for nylon strings, so the posts are primarily plastic.
+These machine heads are made specifically for nylon strings.
+So the posts are primarily plastic.

 Installing side-mounted machine heads is quite easy.
-Because they come on plates of 3 inline, you simply put them into their respective holes and install the screws.
+They come on plates of 3 inline.
+So you simply put them into their respective holes and install the screws.

 Staggered Machine Heads

-Staggered machine heads are similar to the sealed type, except they come in a range of different post lengths.
+Staggered machine heads are like the sealed type.
+Except they come in a range of different post lengths.
 These tuning pegs are primarily made for headstocks that are not angled.
 String trees are also used with them to provide the best force on the strings.